-Plan 1 - SUSD GRADUATION REQUIREMENTS

-NUMBER OF

-COURSES SEMESTERS CREDITS

-REQUIRED

-a.
-History/Social Science (including US History, World History 6

-and American Government/Economics) 30

-b.
-English 40

-8

-c.
-Mathematics

-6 30

-d.
-Laboratory Science 30

-(one year from biological and physical sciences.)
-6

-e.
+COURSES SEMESTERS NUMBER OF CREDITS REQUIRED a.
+History/Social Science (including U.S. History, World History, American Government/Economics) 6 30 b.
+English 8 40 c.
+Mathematics (including Algebra I, Geometry, and Algebra 2 or other approved math courses) 6 30 d.
+Laboratory Science (one year of general science and one Lab Science each from biological and physical sciences.)
+6 30 e.
 World Languages (Two years of the same language other than English required.)
-4 20

-f.
-Arts 2 10

-10

-Physical Education 4 20

-g.
-College Prep Electives Course 2 10

-g.
-Conege Frep Electives Course 2 10

-Ethnic Studies 2 10

-General electives 6

-30

-Total Credits Required 230
+See additional notes at the end of Section A. 4 20 f.
+Visual and Performing Arts 2 10 Se Physical Education be additional notes at the end of this Section.
+4 20 g.
+College Preparatory Electives 2 10 General electives 8 40 cou al Credits Required (All courses in A-G categories must be rses approved by the University of California Office of the sident) 230

 Students with disabilities intending to earn a regular high school diploma must complete the District's credit and course requirements.
 IEP Teams shall consider accommodations and/or supports in these required courses and/or credits, which shall be documented in the Individualized Education Program.
-504 Teams shall consider accommodations in these required courses and/or credits, as specified in the IEP or 504 Plan.
+504 Teams shall consider accommodations in these required courses and/or credits, which shall be documented in the 504 Plan.